Why is my washing machine leaking?

 5. Water drips or beads near the door seal

-If the washing machine’s door is damaged at all then water can easily leak through, so inspect the door carefully.
+If the washing machine’s door is damaged then water can easily leak through, so inspect the door carefully.
 If you can’t spot a crack or holes in the door itself, then the problem could be the seal.

-One of the most common causes of washing machine leaks is the door seal / flange.
+One of the most common causes of washing machine leaks is the door seal/flange.
 The door is used a lot so often the seal gets ripped or torn, letting water leak down either inside or externally down the front of the machine.

 - On front-loading washers, check for moisture around the outside of the door seal.